RC flying FAQ (on getting started)

 "Where can I buy my plane?"

 If you've got a local hobby store, pop along there and ask for advice; they'll be very happy to help, especially if you flash some cash.
+Also, local hobby stores need all the support they can get in this cut-throat market.

 If you have decided that you want to give rc flying a go, make yourself a bit of time and browse this website.
 There's heaps of valuable Getting Started information contained within, and you'll soon become familiar with many aspects of the hobby just by reading these pages.